Is Nano CBD For Me?

 If you’re someone who prefers a 10mg portion of CBD isolate, your Nano CBD equivalent would be as low as 2mg!

 Finally, customers should consider their tolerance for cannabinoids before jumping to one product or another.
-For those considering CBD for the first time, or if this is in the first few years of tracking results from CBD consumption, customers should play it safe and stick to CBD isolate.
+For those considering CBD for the first time, or if this is in the first few years of tracking results from CBD use, customers should play it safe and stick to CBD isolate.
 Consider Nano CBD the “extra strength” option.
-It’s the perfect CBD variation for those who are in need of a fast-acting, immediate response CBD.
+It’s the perfect CBD variation for those who are in need of something fast-acting.

 The science behind creating Nano CBD is beyond complicated.
 Luckily, we have an in-house chemist that is ready to explain the process with a quick Q & A!